Alluxio/alluxio/docs/en/api/S3-API.md

 </table>

 ### Limitation
 In Alluxio, we use `/` as a reserved separator.
-Therefore any S3 directory with an object named `/` (eg: `s3://example-bucket//`) will conflict and behave incorrectly.
+Therefore, any S3 directory with an object named `/` (eg: `s3://example-bucket//`) will conflict and behave incorrectly.

+### Bucket
+Bucket must be a directory directly under a mount point.
+If it is under a non-root mount point, the bucket separator must be used as the separator in the bucket name.
+For example, mount:point:bucket represents Alluxio directory /mount/point/bucket.

 ## Language support
 Alluxio S3 client supports various programming languages, such as C++, Java, Python, Golang, and Ruby.